27

 Aug 25, 2019 5:26 PM

+If one defines politics in terms of the power games in class society it is easy to assert that the political and the ‘spiritual’ are antithetical.
+If politics is, by definition, dishonest then it must be unconnected with sincere searching for truth.
 But there are far larger definitions of politics, besides which parliamentarism, and parties of the sort which we know, some revolutionary, some reformist, some simply gangs of criminals, are dwarfed.
 When neighbours gather around a bankruptcy sale and buy everything on offer for pennies, before restoring it to the victim of usury-that too is politics.
 So is a ‘wildcat’ strike to prevent the loading of munitions for war, or to fight the sacking of a militant shop steward.
 So is the arming of peasants to protect themselves and, of course their families, particularly the weaker and more vulnerable from Death Squads or soldiers.
-When kids in a playground stand up against a bully-that is politics.
+When kids in a playground… Read more »

 Philip Roddis